 Here we want to search the Pfam database of Hidden Markov Models to see which protein families are contained within this contig.
 You'll notice that this runs considerably faster than BLAST.
-Here we search using the contigs.orf.fasta file against the Pfam databases ~/genomics\tutorial/db/pfam/ and output the results to contigs.orf.pfam.
-We'll use 2 CPU cores for the search and state that we want to search PfamB entries as well as active site residues.
+Here we search using the contigs.orf.fasta file against the Pfam databases ~/genomics_tutorial/db/pfam/ and output the results to contigs.orf.pfam.
+We'll use 2 CPU cores for the search and state that we want to search active site residues.